 I’ve spent a major proportion of my career trying to change that.

-- Working with the international law firm DLA Piper I teach an annual summer school on the Rule of Law.
-It has taken me to Kenya and Tanzania, meeting students from over 30 countries in the three years that I have led the course.
+- Working with the international law firm DLA Piper, I teach an annual summer school on the Rule of Law.
+It has taken me to Kenya, Mozambique, South Africa and Tanzania, meeting students from over 30 countries in the three years that I have led the course;

-- In the UK I have been a Visiting Lecturer at Middlesex University since 2017 and was appointed in 2020 as a Lecturer in Law at London South Bank University.
+- In the UK I was a Visiting Lecturer at Middlesex University from 2017 to 2022.
+In 2020 I was appointed as a Lecturer in Law at London South Bank University, and after a productive and impactful four years moved to Goldsmiths University in September 2024.
 These roles mean a lot to me because they enable me to help build the lawyers of tomorrow.

-The Bingham Centre has recently set up an incredibly exciting initiative, our ‘Public and Youth Engagement Programme’.
+At the Bingham Centre for the Rule of Law, I established an incredibly exciting initiative, the ‘Public and Youth Engagement Programme’.
 This programme trains young lawyers to run lessons in schools on the rule of law and human rights.
 Get involved here!